-CDN is a group of private medical, psychology and educational professionals working to help children (and their families) who have difficulties with development and behaviour.
+CDN provides the opportunity for a group of private practicing medical, psychology and educational professionals to help children, young people and their families who find themselves in need of additional support due to differences in development and behaviour.

 The network and co-location of different professions enables collaboration between private practice clinicians in order to provide excellence in assessment, treatment and continuing management.

 At the CDN, we have a set of written values that guide how individual clinicians work with families and children, and also to guide how different clinicians from different professional backgrounds work together.
 To begin with, we value each child as unique and important.

 Our work at CDN is built on a set of principles that are guided by research and theory.
 We apply these principles in different ways to each stage, or step, along the journey of understanding and caring for your child.